Kyrgyzstan Cycle Tour

 *Vegetarians - Please note that in Kyrgyzstan meat is considered staple and vegetarianism is not widely understood.
 We will be doing our best to request dishes with plenty of vegetables (and meat-free dishes) however vegetarian options are limited and hence can be repetitive.

-**Kyrgyz traditional food consists of meat and potato dishes, rice, vegetables, eggs, traditional round breads and boorsok (local donuts).
+**Kyrgyz traditional food consists of meat and potato dishes, rice, vegetables, eggs, traditional round breads and boorsok (delicious donuts).
 We will do our best to supplement with plenty of fruit and vegetables.

 Bishkek to Bishkek